Embroidermodder/website/emrm/index.rst

 \subsection{Current Work}

 \begin{itemize}
-\item Converting C++ to Python throughout.
+#.
+Converting C++ to Python throughout.
-\item OpenGL Rendering
+#.
+OpenGL Rendering
 \begin{itemize}
-  \item ``Real`` rendering to see what the embroidery looks like.
+  #. ``Real`` rendering to see what the embroidery looks like.
-  \item Icons and toolbars.
+  #.
+Icons and toolbars.
-  \item Menu bar
+  #.
+Menu bar
 \end{itemize}
-\item Libembroidery interfacing:
+#.
+Libembroidery interfacing:
 \begin{itemize}
-  \item Get all classes to use the proper libembroidery types within them.
+  #.
+Get all classes to use the proper libembroidery types within them.
 So `Ellipse` has `EmbEllipse` as public data within it.
 \end{itemize}
-\item Move calculations of rotation and scaling into `EmbVector` calls.
+#.
+Move calculations of rotation and scaling into `EmbVector` calls.
-\item Get undo history widget back (BUG).
+#.
+Get undo history widget back (BUG).
-\item Switch website to a CMake build.
+#.
+Switch website to a CMake build.
-\item GUI frontend for embroider features that aren't supported by embroidermodder: flag selector from a table
+#.
+GUI frontend for embroider features that aren't supported by embroidermodder: flag selector from a table
-\item Update all formats without color to check for edr or rgb files.
+#.
+Update all formats without color to check for edr or rgb files.
 * EmbroideryFLOSS - Color picker that displays catalog numbers and names
 * Setting for reverse scrolling direction (for zoom, vertical pan)
 * Stitching simulation